theogwo/HeadTTS/README.md

 Note: During the dataset conversion, some vowels were reduced to reflect casual speech since HeadTTS is primarily designed for conversational use.

-The final dictionary is a plain text file.
+The final dictionary is a plain text file with around 125,000 lines (2,8MB).
 Lines starting with `;;;` are comments.
 Each other line represents one word and its pronunciations.
 The word and its different possible pronunciations are separated by a tab character `\t`.

 ```text
 MERCHANDISE	mˈɜɹʧəndˌIz